If you’re in the market for a new set of cookware or you’re trying out a new recipe with pans you already own, you might be wondering:

 There are valid concerns from reputable organizations, including the American Cancer Society, about the safety of PFOA.
 Due to these concerns, all U.S manufacturers (including All-Clad) have stopped using PFOA in the processing of their materials.

 Today, the only concern with non-stick cookware is overheating.
 When overheated, the coating on non-stick pans, including All-Clad’s, can produce fumes that may result in temporary flu-like symptoms.

-So, yes, All-Clad non-stick cookware really is over-safe.
-But, the concerns regarding overheating are why the maximum oven-safe temperature of their non-stick cookware is lower than their stainless steel cookware and it’s why you shouldn’t use it under the broiler for more than a couple minutes.
+So, yes, All-Clad non-stick cookware is over-safe.
+But, the concerns regarding overheating are why the maximum oven-safe temperature of their non-stick cookware is lower than their stainless steel cookware.
+It’s also why you shouldn’t use it under the broiler for more than a couple of minutes.